An Obsessive Outcast Whose Alias Is Abbott

 Saladin Ahmed: Sami is FANTASTIC!
 His work on Beautiful Canvas sold me on him, and with Abbott he’s walking an immensely satisfying line between that clean, kinetic style and a grimier classic ’70s noir vibe.
 Readers are going to love it.
 As far as our collaboration, my scripting style on this series is fairly directive, so I try to be hands-off once Sami has the script in hand.
 It’s working great so far!

-Vince Brusio: This is a five-issue series.
+Vince Brusio: This was originally a five-issue series.
 A nice stretch for a story.
 A lot of room to build up characterization.
 Also a lot of time to do damage.
 So can you give us a bit more of a peek into the “forces” that took Elena’s husband?
 Rather than be content with seeing shadows, we’d love seeing a little more of the monsters.
 What exactly are the nature of these forces?
-How are they reflected in the artwork we see for the book in the November PREVIEWS?
+How are they reflected in the artwork we see in the book?

 Saladin Ahmed:I’m afraid I’m a pretty big believer in not showing the monster right away in horror movies, so I won’t do so here.
 But I’ll start by saying the “shadows” mentioned aren’t just metaphorical—they’re actual (un)living malevolent shadows creeping into our world from... somewhere.
 And Elena learns that she just might be destined to die trying to fight them.